Fedrosauro/SeBu-React-Native-App/README.md

-<h1 align="center">¡SeBu!</h1>
+<h1 align="center">Selling And Buying React Native Application</h1>

-¡SeBu! is a React Native marketplace application designed to help users list, browse, and favorite items for sale.
+¡SeBu! (the name of this app) is a React Native marketplace application designed to help users list, browse, and favorite items for sale.
 The app features a clean and user-friendly interface, allowing for seamless navigation and interaction.

 ## Features